ampl/mp/doc/tables/sqlserver.rst

 `Chapter 2 of the AMPL book <http://www.ampl.com/BOOK/CHAPTERS/05-tut2.pdf>`__.

-We assume that you've already installed the MS SQL Server ODBC driver using the instructions above and have access to the ``test`` database.
+We assume that you've already installed the MS SQL Server ODBC driver using the instructions above and have access to an SQL Server database.

 First download the data for the diet problem `diet.xls
 <models/tables/diet.xls>`__ and import it using the `SQL Server Import and
 Export Wizard <http://msdn.microsoft.com/en-us/library/ms141209.aspx>`__
 which can be run from the Start menu -> All Programs -> Microsoft SQL Server -> Import and Export Data.
-Skip the Welcome page if any by clicking Next, then choose ``Microsoft Excel`` as a Data source and specify the path to the downloaded ``diet.xls`` file in Excel file path:
+Skip the Welcome page, if any, by clicking Next, then choose ``Microsoft Excel`` as a Data source and specify the path to the downloaded ``diet.xls`` file in Excel file path:

 .. image:: ../img/sql-server-import-source.png

-Click Next and on the next page provide the connection settings for the SQL Server instance you are going to use.
-Use ``test`` as a database name creating it if necessary:
+Click Next and on the next page provide the connection settings for the SQL Server database you are going to use:

 .. image:: ../img/sql-server-import-destination.png